surajnair23/PyramidCheck/README.md

 ## Approach

+We will build a Spring Boot application for our web service

 We count the occurrences of each character and sort them in ascending order

 If a string is pyramid, the occurence of characters will differ by 1